 She flicks her hand out.
 “Forget it.
 He’s not a problem.”

 He hums.
 “So you think it’s safe, then.”

 She scoffs curtly.
 “Knowing him, he’d probably try to put on some stupid disguise and enter the contest himself.”
-She says this just as a tall, well-coated figure to the left-most judge’s table flinches in shock.
+She says this just as a tall, well-coated figure to the left-most judge’s table flinches.

 Redemption almost chuckles.
 “That fool is truly one the most misled creatures to disgrace our king’s Earth.”

 She shrugs.
 “Yeah, but it’s not as though he’d listen to that sort of reason.
 He’s entirely certain that he just needs to conquer the universe, and then suddenly all problems will cease.”